Kjelll/Portfolio/README.md

 ### Flappybird 2.0
 Glitch style shader coding, general unity coding like an eternally vertically looping world and game design.

-Honorable mentions by the jury and an article in a newspaper
+Honorable mentions by the jury and an article in a newspaper (in german)
 ![Some screenshots](Newspaper.jpeg)

 Trailer: https://www.youtube.com/watch?v=cWZ3SMBPXlU